 Additional Nurse Information:

 Mental Health Professionals (MHPs) should be passionate about ensuring the well-being and general safety of children and staff members.
 The MHP provides multiple layers of support as needed to campers, their families, counselors, and other staff at camp, most of which is focused on emotional and behavioral needs that emerge.
-The MHP works as part of the Health & Wellness Team (potentially another mental health professional, at least 2 nurses, and one Camp Adviser) and reports to the Camp Adviser (point-person at camp) and Hotline Operators (who will provide assistance remotely).
+The MHP works as part of the Health & Wellness Team (potentially another mental health professional, at least 2 nurses, and one Camp Advisor) and reports to the Program Coordinator (full-time Camp Kesem staff), Camp Advisor (point-person at camp) and Hotline Operators (who will provide assistance remotely).

 Mental Health Professional Requirements:

 Mental Health Professional Responsibilities:

 Additional Mental Health Professional Information: